GeminiDRSoftware/DRAGONS/astrodata/doc/docscripts/source/gen.ADMANUAL_ADConcepts.rst

 responsibilities of tasks in our legacy system had clear boundaries, such as for gemarith , but for other tasks, such as the "prepare" task in each instrument's package, the boundaries of responsibility were less clear.
-Adapting such transformation concepts already in our spoken lexicon, and allegedly represented with concrete implementations, guides us to creating a more concrete definition prepare and for for the steps in prepare .
-A source of these discrepancies is different practices in different wavelength and mode regimes which cause different interpretations of how far data should be reduced from teh raw state to a more general starting point appropriate for a "typical PI".
+Adapting such transformation concepts which are already in our spoken lexicon to a more structures software environment represented with concrete implementations, guides us to creating a more concrete definition for ``prepare`` and for for the steps in ``prepare``'.
+A source of these discrepancies is different practices in different wavelength and mode regimes which cause different interpretations of how far data should be reduced from the raw state to a more general starting point appropriate for a "typical PI".
 Flexibility in the system allows satisfaction of these special needs while developing truly shared transformation concepts.

 Natural Emergence of Reusable Primitives